krlenix/dermotin/PIXEL_TRACKING_SETUP.md

 4. Test with browser developer tools

 ### Country-Specific Issues
-1. Verify country code matches the keys in `PIXEL_CONFIG`
+1. Verify country code matches the environment variable pattern (`NEXT_PUBLIC_META_PIXEL_{COUNTRY_CODE}`)
-2. Check if fallback to `default` configuration is working
+2. Check if the country code is being converted to uppercase correctly
 3. Ensure country configuration is passed correctly to components
+4. Verify environment variables exist for the specific country (e.g., `NEXT_PUBLIC_META_PIXEL_BG` for Bulgaria)
+5. **Adding New Countries**: Simply add the environment variables following the pattern - no code changes needed!

 ## 📝 Event Data Structure